 Mondays 7:15pm to 8:30pm

-A mixed levels class of flowing postures designed to build strength and flexibility.
-Ideal for stress relief, to improve general wellbeing, or as a complement to sport.
+A open level class of flowing postures designed to build strength and flexibility in a heated room.
+Ideal for stress relief, to improve general well being, or as a complement to sport.
 Postures build progressively to allow everyone to work at their own level.
+Ideal progression from the beginner flow classes.
 Each class concludes with a deep relaxation.